tencentyun/intlcloud-documents/yehe_doc/视频服务/实时音视频/高级功能/云端混流转码_intl_en.md

 };
 remote1.rect = rtRemote1;
 mixUsersArray[1] = remote1;

 // Image position of co-anchor
 TRTCMixUser remote2 = new TRTCMixUser();
 remote2.userId = "$PLACE_HOLDER_REMOTE$";
 remote2.zOrder = 1;
-remote2.roomId = 97393; // `roomID` setting is required for remote users but not for the local user.
-RECT rtRemote2 = new RECT() { // For reference only
+remote2.roomId = 97393; // Required for remote users but not for the local user RECT rtRemote2 = new RECT() { // For reference only
     left   = 660,
     top    = 400,